Walmart: Effects on jobs

 A 2022 literature review concludes that "there is no consensus on the impact of Walmart on local employment, but most studies on the topic point to a modest increase in retail employment".
 For example, studies at the University of Missouri found that a new store increases net retail employment in the county by 100 jobs in the short term, half of which disappear over five years as other retail establishments close.
 Similarly, a net increase in employment (55 jobs) was found in a study of West Virginia counties between 1989 and 1998.

 Like other chain stores, Walmart tends to hire local employees for low-skilled jobs with low wages and minimal benefits.
-This may increase employees’ reliance on public assistance programs, effectively transferring costs away from employers onto taxpayers.
+This may increase employees' reliance on public assistance programs, effectively transferring costs away from employers onto taxpayers.
 Studies examining aggregate retail wage data from states and counties, before and after the arrival of Walmart, are mixed.
 Some results, particularly from nonmetropolitan areas in the South and central United States, suggest lowered wages.
-Other studies have found no effect (e.g. Pennsylvania) or an increase in wages (e,g, Maryland).
+Other studies have found no effect (e.g. Pennsylvania) or an increase in wages (e.g. Maryland).
 A 2004 paper by Goetz and Swaminathan suggested that U.S. counties with Walmart stores suffered increased poverty compared with counties without Wal-Marts.
-It is difficult to distinguish the effects of opening a Walmart from other factors that occur in the same time and place, some of which may be related to the decision to open a store.
+It is difficult to distinguish the effects of opening a Walmart from other factors, some of which may be related to the decision to open a store.
 Known as endogeneity bias, this makes it difficult to determine whether Walmart chooses to establish itself in communities with greater poverty and joblessness, or creates more poverty and joblessness.